 Art Evolution: A curious example, but take a look at Piglet's one-second appearance in the original intro song (the "there's Rabbit, and Piglet, and there's Owl" part).
 Someone at Disney must have done some heavy redesigning before Piglet made his "official" animated debut in the second featurette.

 Character Development: Arguably, he's the only character in the original novels who goes through genuine Character Development.
 He starts out as a timid dreamer who, in his desperate attempts to appear big and brave, usually blows his chances when he gets them and is blind to the positive qualities he does possess.
 In the latter parts of the second novel, he learns to recognize and appreciate his own strengths, and in the end becomes the big hero of the book.
+You could say that he starts out as a Lovable Coward but turns into a Cowardly Lion.
+Averted with the Disney version, who is a Cowardly Lion from the get-go.

 Cheerful Child: In the Soviet Vinni Pukh adaptions, Piglet is a much cheerier and less timid character.